 We just went through a pretty extensive renovation of a part of our home and oh boy!
 Can you learn from this process!
 We know what it feels to go from inception to the final result and in our personal experience it is very important that when considering renovations to your home, YOU go through the following self -“screening” questions, to ensure a positive outcome (and a happy family):

-- Is the renovation I plan to do truly necessary?
+- Are the home renovations I plan to do truly necessary?

 - Can minor upgrades improve the use of space or enhance the use of space?